 5.9.
-Following this feasibility assessment, it is considered that the installation of highly efficient air source heat pumps to each dwelling to serve heating and hot water demand are likely to be most suited to the development, delivering highly efficient, low-cost energy.
+Following this feasibility assessment, it is considered that the installation of highly efficient ground source heat pumps to each dwelling to serve heating and hot water demand are likely to be most suited to the development, delivering highly efficient, low-cost energy to the occupants.